“Totalitarian football – The relationship between football and power from the Soviet Union to Putin”

 Tonite Dario Saltari and Nicolò Porcelluzzi.
 Right after them CCCP VS Belgium, from Mexico 1986.Check out on Facebook

-The origin of the history of football in Russia has been developed on a conflicting track with the political power.
-We will start talking about some historical notes on the nature of the relationship between football and the Soviet Union, and then move on to the main stages of the construction of Putin’s new Russia, whose strengths and weaknesses will be analyzed.
+The origin of the history of football in Russia has seen a parallel albeit conflictual development with the political power.
+This talk starts from some historical notes on the nature of the relationship between football and the Soviet Union, and then moves on to the main stages of the construction of Putin’s new Russia, whose strengths and weaknesses are analyzed.

 The rebirth of the Russian empire envisioned by Vladimir Putin after the collapse of the Soviet Union centered on sport, and in particular on football.
 With the expansion of Gazprom, the huge conglomerate symbol of the new Russia, Putin directed part of the income from the export of hydrocarbons to bring the Zenith to St. Petersburg (his hometown and true capital of Putin’s Russia) back to the top of European football and to be the winner for the assignment of the Winter Olympics in Sochi and the football World Cup.
 On the other hand, the imperial St. Petersburg was at the center of the Russian football movement from the very beginning, it was the first city and national championships were organized, stopped by the First World War and the Revolution.
 A talk to find the roots of the Russian World Cup, whose story starts long before 2018 .-